Media portrayal of HIV/AIDS: Heterosexism

 The United States news media associated AIDS with gay men beginning in 1982 despite the CDC at that time having regularly revealed that other populations also were contracting the infection causing AIDS.
 By 1983 nearly all media about gay men was in the context of delivering AIDS stories.
 Movies which feature HIV as a theme frequently depict a gay male as the central character with AIDS.
 Media depiction of AIDS as a gay male disease is problematic because it fails to promote public understanding of the impact of AIDS on the diverse populations which AIDS affects.

 Urban versus rural

 Representations of AIDS in media may make a comparison between urban and rural areas.
 In such portrayals, the city may be portrayed as a place for gay community and the spread of AIDS while the rural areas represent morality, conservationism, and freedom from harmful deviancy.

 Role of new media

-Internet and cell phones are altering the way communication occurs between people.
-In networked societies, numerous messages are transmitted among an increasing pool of people and organizations.
 Previously, limited information stemmed from a handful of authoritative sources.
 For HIV/AIDS, the new media brings about opportunities as well as challenges.
 "There is potential for these changes to bring greater pluralism, access to information, democratization and responsiveness to consumers' needs."
 However, "these changes also bring a highly advertising-driven and commercial media, prone to sensationalism and often highly sexualized."